fNIRS/snirf/GOVERNMENT.md

 **Section 3.** Terms.
 Maintainers serve 2 year terms.
 At the end of their term, they must step down or seek the renewal of their title from a member of the Steering Committee.

-**Section 4.** Maintainers' Report.
-Maintainers must collectively author a biannual report summarizing their prominent actions and considerations since their previous report.
-This document must include any critical issues or pending releases which the Steering Committee must consider.

-**Section 5.** GitHub Repository Role.
+**Section 4.** GitHub Repository Role.
 Maintainers must have the role of `Maintainer` on the GitHub repository.

 ### Article III.
 Additional Bylaws